thapakazi/node-3tier-app-1/INSTALL.md

 ## Create the Web tier
-Follow the same steps for the web service
+Follow the same steps for the web service after checking out the web repo into the parent directory of this repo.
 ```
-cd web
-mu service push acceptance
-mu service deploy acceptance
-mu pipeline up
 cd ../
+git clone git@github.com:camharris/node-3tier-app-web.git
+cd node-3tier-app-web/
+mu -n node-3tier-app service push acceptance
+mu -n node-3tier-app service deploy acceptance
+mu -n node-3tier-app pipeline up
 ```
 This creates the web container, web task and web service as well as the pipeline for building the web container in the AWS acceptance environment.
-It's necessary to create the web tier after the api and database tier because the health of th web container relys on recieving a response from the api service.
+It's necessary to create the web tier after the api and database tier because the health of the web container relys on recieving a response from the api service.

 ## Create Cloudfront distribution to act as our CDN for both environments
 ```